Plymstock: History

+Bone Caves

+In March 1978, caves containing fossilised bones were discovered in the Turnchapel area of Plymstock.
+Further caves were found around the city in the 19th and 20th centuries including those at Cattedown, Stonehouse, and Oreston.

 Amenities

+The pedestrianised 1960s Broadway consists of a number of shops, including a supermarket, three banks, six estate agents' and other local amenities including a library, a fire station and a small police station.
+The parish church is St Mary and All Saints.

 There are numerous public spaces including a huge public sports area at Staddiscombe.
 There are three rugby pitches at Elburton, there is a major golf club at Staddon Heights and a commercial driving range near Elburton.

 There are many state primary schools in the area and two very large comprehensive schools, Coombe Dean School and Plymstock School.
 There is one nearby independent school in the city, and children who choose to take and get a very high pass in the 11+ exam can attend one of the three grammar schools in Plymouth.

 In 2008, Coombe Dean School achieved national notoriety after a popular school plan to erect two generating windmills was blocked by local councillors following opposition by residents of surrounding bungalows.

 Frequent buses connect most areas of Plymstock with routes across the city linking with the railway station and Derriford hospital.
 There is a water taxi linking Mount Batten with Plymouth Barbican.